savitapareek/copula-portfolio-optimization/README.md

 ## Citation
 If you find this repository useful or it contributes to your research, please cite the following paper:

-Pareek, S. and Ghosh, S. K. (2025).
+Pareek, S. and Ghosh, S. K. (2026).
 Semiparametric Dynamic Copula Models using Rolling-window Portfolio Optimization.
-Preprint available at: https://arxiv.org/abs/2504.12266
+Journal of Data Science. https://jds-online.org/journal/JDS/article/1488/info